jchristn/LoggingModule/README.md

 Simple C# class library for logging to syslog and console.
 For a sample app please refer to the included test project.

-## help or feedback
+## Help or Feedback

-first things first - do you need help or have feedback?
-Contact me at joel at maraudersoftware.com dot com or file an issue here!
+First things first - do you need help or have feedback?
+File an issue here!
+We'd love to hear from you.

-## it's easy
+## New in v1.1.x

+- Simplified constructors
+- Simplified methods
+- Added IDisposable support
+- Cleanup and fixes, minor refactoring

+## It's Really Easy

 ```
 using SyslogLogging;

-LoggingModule logging = new LoggingModule(
+LoggingModule logging = new LoggingModule("127.0.0.1", 514);
-   "localhost",                              // hostname of the syslog server
-   514,                                      // syslog server port
-   true,                                     // also log to console
-   LoggingModule.Severity.Debug,             // minimum severity to send
-   false,                                    // use async logging (start a task)
-   true,                                     // include timestamp
-   true,                                     // include severity
-   true,                                     // include hostname
-   true,                                     // include thread ID
-   true);                                    // indent by stack depth
+logging.ConsoleEnable = true;

-logging.Log(Severity.Debug, "This is a debug message!");
+logging.Debug("This is a debug message!");
-logging.LogException("Program", "Main", e);
+logging.Exception("Program", "Main", e);
 ```

-## running under Mono
+## Supported Environments

+Tested and works well in Windows in .NET Framework 4.5.2 or later or .NET Core.

+Tested and works well in Linux and OSX environments, too.

 Should work well in Mono environments.
+You may want to use the Mono Ahead-of-time compiler (AOT).

+## Version History

+v1.0.x

+- Initial release
+- Bugfixes and stability